Well, I was certainly wrong about this prediction..

 A bit of discrete investigation among the genealogy books in the library would have confirmed any suspicions.

-I rather think that the Head Boy appointment was an attempt to “cultivate” James Potter.
+I rather think that the Head Boy appointment could have been an attempt to “cultivate” James Potter.

 After all, Albus had been watching Horace operate for something like 40 years by then.
 How hard could it be?